simoneldevig/react-native-static-server/README.md

 - [Server] &mdash; Represents a server instance.
   - [constructor()] &mdash; Creates a new [Server] instance.
   - [.addStateListener()] &mdash; Adds state listener to the server instance.
+  - [.removeAllStateListeners()] &mdash; Removes all state listeners from this server instance.
+  - [.removeStateListener()] &mdash; Removes specified state listener from this server instance.
   - [.start()] &mdash; Launches the server.
   - [.stop()] &mdash; Stops the server.
   - [.errorLog] &mdash; Holds `errorLog` configuration.